aryoumehr/app-distribution/README.md

 # app-distribution
-This is an Android app project for the Aryoumehr platform.
-It is designed to work offline without requiring constant internet access or updates.
-The app focuses on providing an efficient, user-friendly experience while ensuring that core features remain functional even in offline environments.
+This Android application project is developed for the Aryoumehr platform with a strong emphasis on offline functionality.
+The app is engineered to operate reliably without requiring constant internet connectivity or frequent updates.
+Its primary objective is to deliver a smooth, efficient, and user-centric experience, ensuring that all essential features remain fully accessible and operational even in offline environments.